This cheesy broccoli casserole is a cozy comfort food with a healthy spin! It features whole grain millet and roasted broccoli.

 So perhaps you’re wondering, what is millet?
 Millet is a heritage grain.
 It’s gluten-free just like the more popular grain, quinoa, and high in protein.
 However, millet is not quite as sexy as its trendy cousin.
 Get this: it’s also a component of birdseed!
 But humans can eat it too: and should, because it’s so tasty!

-Here’s a great story on millet by NPR that made us want to root for this underdog grain.
+You can use millet in the same way that you would use other whole grains like rice or quinoa.
+Use it in a bowl meal, in soups and stews, or even as a taco filling.
+This NPR story about millet made us want to root for this underdog grain.
 According to the article, “The grain needs adventurous chefs and tastemakers to promote it to really take off.”
 We’ll consider that a challenge!

-Millet is actually quite tasty; slightly larger and chewier than quinoa, with a slightly nutty taste.
-Here we’ve combined it with roasted broccoli and cheddar cheese for a hearty, comforting casserole.
-It’s a healthy, nutrient-filled take on the standard casserole, and a lovely gluten-free option.
-In addition to this preparation, millet also makes for a easy side dish; see our recipe Master Recipe: Perfect Millet.
+Millet is actually quite tasty!
+It’s slightly larger and chewier than quinoa, with a slightly nutty taste.
+Here we’ve combined it with roasted broccoli and cheddar cheese to make this hearty, comforting brocolli casserole.
+It’s a healthy spin on the standard casserole, and a nice gluten-free option.
+In addition to this preparation, millet also makes for a easy side dish.
+See Master Recipe: Perfect Millet.

 - 8 cups broccoli florets (4 small heads)

 - Wash and cut the broccoli into small florets.
 In a bowl, combine the broccoli with the olive oil, ½ teaspoon kosher salt, and some fresh ground pepper.
 Pour onto a parchment paper-lined baking sheet and roast for 20 minutes.

 - Prepare the millet using Master Recipe: Millet (takes about 20 minutes).